 This healthy hummus really is as simple as a recipe can be.
 In fact if you count olive oil as a store cupboard item, it could even be classified as one ingredient: a can of chickpeas.
 This simple hummus also takes less than 5 minutes to make.

 Hummus is such a useful thing to have on hand. if you've feeling peckish, it's a perfect healthy snack with a few carrot sticks or celery.
-It's great in wraps as an alternative to mayonnaise.
+It's great in wraps as a vegan alternative to mayonnaise.
 It'll transform roast veggies into a luscious dish.
-(I love roast cauliflower and sweet potato, smothered in hummus and served in a seeded flatbread.)
+(I love roast cauliflower, smothered in hummus and served in a seeded flatbread.)
 It also great to serve with quick flatbreads for a speedy lunch.

 Health benefits of 2 ingredient hummus